 Nu Skin Asia Pacific, Inc. (the "Company") is a network marketing company involved in the distribution and sale of premium quality, innovative personal care and nutritional products.
-The Company is the exclusive distribution vehicle for Nu Skin International, Inc. ("NSI") in the countries of Japan, Taiwan, Hong Kong (including Macau), and South Korea, where the Company currently has operations, and in Thailand, where operations have not yet commenced (collectively referred to as the "Subsidiaries"), and in Indonesia, Malaysia, the Philippines, the PRC, Singapore and Vietnam, where operations also have not yet commenced.
+The Company is the exclusive distribution vehicle for Nu Skin International, Inc. ("NSI") in the countries of Japan, Taiwan, Hong Kong (including Macau), South Korea and Thailand, where the Company currently has operations (the Company's subsidiaries operating in these countries are collectively referred to as the "Subsidiaries"), and in Indonesia, Malaysia, the PRC, the Philippines, Singapore and Vietnam, where Nu Skin operations had not yet commenced as of December 31, 1997.
 Additionally, the Company sells products to NSI affiliates in Australia and New Zealand.
 NSI was founded in 1984 and is one of the largest network marketing companies in the world.
 NSI owns the Nu Skin trademark and provides the products and marketing materials to each of its affiliates.
 Nu Skin International Management Group, Inc. ("NSIMG"), an NSI affiliate, has provided, and will continue to provide, a high level of support services to the Company, including product development, marketing, legal, accounting and other managerial services.